-You can see an alternative version that A.S.
+You can see an alternative version, "Resolution to ensure free speech..." below, that A.S.
 President Pablo Martin wrote in an effort to adhere to the recommendations from the ASCCC's Resolutions Process Handbook.

 Resolution to ensure free speech and academic freedom protections at Miramar and the San Diego Community College District